luca-Serena/lora-blockchain/README.md

 There are many parameters of the system that can be set.

 Some are contained in launcher.py, such as:
-- loraVehiclePercentage, that must be between 0 and 1, it sets the percentage of vehicles carrying LoRa sensors
+- *loraVehiclePercentage*, which must be between 0 and 1, it sets the percentage of vehicles carrying LoRa sensors
+- *warmup_steps*, which are the steps necessary for the vehicles to fill the map, nothing else other than standard sumo execution happens
+- *actual_steps*, which are the full steps of the simulation.
+The total SUMO timesteps are given by warmup_steps + actual_steps
-- loraRange, communication range (in meters) of LoRa physical medium
+- *loraRange*, which is communication range (in meters) of LoRa physical medium
-- interaction_step, which is the number of steps after which Lora sensors send data.
+- *interaction_step*, which represent the number of steps at which LUNES and simorasf are called.
+We also assume that one packet is sent by every node in this gap .
 One step in SUMO is one second
+- *num_providers*, which is the number of LoRaWAN providers

 Other parameters are containes in lunes/run, such as:
 - FULL_NODES, which is the number of full nodes of the permissioned blockchain